Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty

 A Loving Empress Dowager and A Successful Politician

-The next emperor, an a-few-months old baby, ascended to the throne and soon died when he was only one year old.
+The next emperor, an a-few-month-old baby, ascended to the throne and died when he was only one year old.
 Then, Deng Sui supported another 12-year-old prince as the next emperor.

 Afterward, Deng Sui was in charge of the empire until she passed away.